On Foreign Trained Doctors and Patient Abuse at the Arizona State Hospital:

 I have already talked about the fact that Dingle and Ahkter were 100% behind the messed up abuse of the legal system in relation to the events of late May, 2011, as well the related action of unlawfully transferring me as a matter of clear retaliation from the relatively peaceful unit that my very well intentioned Tucson doctor had arranged for me to be treated on to the most violent unit at ASH.
 But as though that isn't bad enough, I also found myself dealing with these doctors, one right after the other, who were utterly unable or unwilling to understand the basis for my simple discontent in terms of patient abuse; and Dingle, meanwhile, sort of nefariously maintained his clinical authority over my doctors while simultaneously refusing to appear in the flesh anytime he was needed.
 In time it became undeniably apparent that the entire ASH operation is simply unable to manage it own affairs in accordance with established law and practice.

-Initially, I did not why or where to assign the causation for this, but in time, I came to see that it was deeper than simple ineptitude, and eventually, it sunk in that all three of the psychiatrists that primarily treated me at the Arizona State Hospital were literally alien to the sorts of ideals and expectations that I take for granted.
+in time, I came to see that it was deeper than simple ineptitude, and eventually, it sunk in that all three of the psychiatrists that primarily treated me at the Arizona State Hospital were literally alien to the sorts of ideals and expectations that I take for granted.
 And while I am not racist, being of American Indian and Irish-German blood, and generally far from one to discriminate against the God given intelligence of foreigners (or whatever), I know for a fact that cultural values are a pretty big deal in contemporary understandings of medical practice in the United States today, and this is certainly true for the field of psychiatry.
 Just not at ASH.
 Consequently, I ran into serious problems with my own basic flow of treatment, as well as in terms relating to my efforts to address the issue of patient abuse at ASH during my thirteen long months there, all on the basis of being subjected to the ethical practices of men and women seemingly out of touch with common decency and civic responsibility.

 In the case of the first doctor I worked closely with, for example, Dr. L. Patel, who earned his medical degree in at an unrated medical school in India, my willingness to report patient abuse at ASH was directly challenged on the grounds that it was both a fruitless cause and outside my role as a patient, in these exact words: